w3c/midgard/DEVELOPMENT.md

-# THIS IS NOT THE RIGHT DOCS, JUST KEEPING IT TO HELP ME

-grab some stuff from Ash-Nazg
-also update README
-put docs in pheme saying to point here rebuild on deploy explain filters and config explain how to write sources (and how one could start with minutes) how to deploy DB, notably when changing filters rebuild on deploy

-# How to develop Ash-Nazg
+# How to develop and deploy Pheme and Midgard

+Pheme can be deployed on its own, it can be used for things other than Midgard.
+Midgard, however, requires Pheme.

-This document describes what one needs to know in order to hack on Ash-Nazg.
+This document describes what one needs to know in order to hack on Pheme and Midgard.
 If you are familiar with Node, CouchDB, and React you are already on sane territory but I recommend you at least skim this document as the local specificities are laid out as well.

 ## IMPORTANT WARNING

-If you are rebuilding the client-side code on a Mac, you are likely to get an incomprehensible error from Browserify of the type `Error: EMFILE, open '/some/path'`.
+If you are rebuilding the Midgard code on a Mac, you are likely to get an incomprehensible error from Browserify of the type `Error: EMFILE, open '/some/path'`.
 That is because the number of simultaneously open files is bizarrely low on OSX, and Browserify opens a bizarrely high number of resources concurrently.